anyaevostinar/anyaevostinar.github.io/classes/208-f25/hw3.md

 Also note: Typically you need to free any memory you malloc.
 For this function, you can assume that the caller will do that freeing.

+Tip: If you make a helper function to count your substrings, make sure not to use `strtok`, since that destroys your string!

 ## Submitting your work
 To submit this assignment, you should upload your `ds.c` and `ss.c` files to Gradescope; we will use our own `main.c`, `.h` files, and `Makefile` to do our testing and grading.